GeoffFroh/drv-public-ui/readme.rst

 Other templates:

+drv-segmentDetail-videoplayer-iaembed.html
+    Legacy VH segment detail page using IA's preconfigured embedded JWplayer component.
+The solution is simple, but affords little control over interface and branding (e.g., the share and permalink buttons reference the IA page).

 drv-topicDetail.html
     The detail page for a single topic term (`templates/browse/term.html`).
 It uses the new tabbed "Gallery"/"List" ui pattern that is now the standard results list layout style for DRV.
 It will also be incorporated in pages like `templates/search/results.html` and `templates/collections/detail.html`